svitkin/leaflet-timeline-slider/README.md

 ### Requirements
 - Leafelt 1.4.0
 - jQuery 3.3.1
-- Tested with Mozilla Firefox and Google Chrome
+- Tested with Mozilla Firefox, Google Chrome, and Edge Chromium
-- Compatible with Mozilla Firefox and Google Chrome
+- Compatible with Mozilla Firefox, Google Chrome, and Edge Chromium

 ### Instructions for Use
 After loading leaflet css, leaflet js and jQuery in your HTML, include the downloaded js file from this repository: